chaddy10/ct-boilerplate/README.md

 Getting Started
 ---------------

-Grab the latest version of this theme from BitBucket/SourceTree and you're almost there.
 Upload it to your WordPress installation, update the information in the theme stylesheet (SASS or CSS - depends what you're using!) and rename the theme folder.

 Now you're ready to customise the theme for your client's bespoke website!

-Once the website/theme is live, delete this readme.